 #2 – Ole’ Faithful Money Transfer Services (Western Union)

-Western Union often sounds like a great solution simply because the brand is engrained into our brains.
-Since I was a little girl, I always knew the Western Union logo and I knew that when you needed to get money sent somewhere fast, Western Union was the service to use.
+Western Union often sounds like a great solution simply because the brand is ingrained into our brains (at least as North Americans).
+Since I was a little girl, I always knew the Western Union logo and I knew that when you needed to send money somewhere fast, Western Union was the service to use.
+Thankfully, they’ve since introduced an app that makes the process of sending money faster as well.

 #3 – Use PayPal

-However, I have never made an international transfer via PayPal.
-So, I did some research and found out that PayPal is a great option to send money between friends and family members for free (but only if you are within Europe and sending money in the same currency).
 If you are sending money internationally, you’ll be paying international fees (2% or more per transaction) plus a fixed PayPal fee and 2.9% – 7.4% fees if you’re transferring from a credit card.
 In the end, the fees alone (not even taking into account the exchange rate) were far too high for me.
+So, if you are interested in transferring money internationally with PayPal, I would recommend checking out their transfer service called Xoom.

 They’re all free of hidden costs, they all offer the real exchange rates (awesome) and there are no fees to change currencies.